-Considering the supported-stream-type yang, using the "record-content" leaf, the provider can indicate the entity types supported by a stream, the storage and record strategies.
+Considering the supported-stream-type yang the provider can indicate the entity types, the storage strategy, record strategy and record trigger supported by a stream type.

-The segment-size is a free choice made by the provider depending upon system engineering.
+The segment-size is a choice made by the provider depending upon system engineering considerations.
 Larger segments may interfere with compaction delay where the stream is handling entities with a low rate of change whereas smaller segments will require additional segment creation activity.

 Information may be divided into separate streams.
-There is no restriction on choice of division of the information into streams.
-A provider could choose to have a stream per class or to have streams that aggregate classes together that have similar lifecycles etc. It should be noted that for TAPI 2.1.3 ALL instances in the context of any object-class-identifier listed in record-content will be streamed, i.e., there is (intentionally) no client control of filtering15.
+There is no restriction, other than it being at an entity type granularity, on choice of division of the information into streams.
+A provider could choose to have a stream per class or to have streams that aggregate classes together that have similar lifecycles etc. It should be noted that for ALL instances in the context of any object-class-identifier listed in record-content will be streamed, i.e., there is (intentionally) no client control of filtering.